joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6716129/2025/10/14/mat-ishbia-lawsuit-suns-buyout/

 **NFL MVP odds: Patrick Mahomes is inevitable**\
 `Mahomes is back on top of the MVP odds board.
-But will he hold onto it?`\
+But will he hold on to it?`\
 https://nytimes.com/athletic/6713990/2025/10/14/nfl-mvp-odds-mahomes-mayfield-allen-quarterbacks/

 **Powell Signals Fed Is on Track to Keep Cutting Rates**\